 Our casino and sports experts will attempt to demystify some of the complex issues surrounding UK gambling laws and those pesky Terms & Conditions that we are all expected to sign up to.
 They can also help to explain the reasons why, online casinos and bookmakers, do some of the things they do, that some players find incomprehensible.

-Gambling laws in the UK are extensive and complex.
-It is not possible to summarise in a few paragraphs UK gambling laws in their entirety.
-However, in this overview we will attempt to explain the basic principles of UK gambling legislation and why it is important for you to understand them.
+The UK Gambling Industry is extensive and complex.
+It is not possible to summarise all the many complexities relevant to the UK gambling industry in a few paragraphs.
+However, in this overview we will attempt to explain the basic principles of UK gambling industry legislation and why it is important for you to understand them.

 Gambling laws in the UK are set out in the gambling Act 2005.
 The core principles of gambling legislation in the UK are….